Jim Day (host)

-Jim Day (born December 30, 1965) is an American television sports broadcaster currently affiliated with Bally Sports Ohio and the Cincinnati Reds of Major League Baseball.
+James Day (born December 30, 1965) is an American television sports broadcaster currently affiliated with FanDuel Sports Network Ohio and the Cincinnati Reds of Major League Baseball.
 Apart from Reds' broadcasts, he is known for Jim's Day Off, an advertising campaign in which he explores the "must see" attractions in Cincinnati and Northern Kentucky.

 Early career

 Jim Day began his professional career in 1988.

 During this time, he managed to work his way on-air for a network affiliate in a Top 35 market, while still in college.
 Day spent seven years working in many roles at WSYX-TV, Channel 6.

 After spending two years away from television while traveling the country with the American Basketball League, he returned to television.

 Day spent five years in Tampa, Florida working for the ABC-affiliate WFTS-TV as the understudy of Ted Koppel.
 He later went to Ohio to work for Fox Sports Ohio.

 He currently resides in Westerville, Ohio along with his wife.